Humboldt-Penguin/Albedo-Hurricane-Research/README.md

 Special thanks to Professor Andrew Gerrard from NJIT for his guidance through this project and help in obtaining BBSO data.

+---

 **Final update: See the "Final Report" PDF.**

+* We gave our [final presentation](https://www.youtube.com/watch?v=_kpkBVtLt3k) at the Governor's STEM Scholars symposium in May 2022.
+My students received an award for science communication :>

 ---